5G-ERA/docs/Middleware/configuration/installation/readme.md

 * RAM - 16 GB or above
 * Memory - 100 GB or more

 For the production environment, the hardware specifications will differ as the minimum requirements will be based on the number of Network Applications the Middleware will be running.
-The more Network Applications the more hardware resources will be needed.
+The more Network Applications, the more hardware resources will be needed.

 ## Troubleshooting